Free Application for Federal Student Aid (FAFSA)

 Michigan College Goal

 Michigan College Goal organizes College Goal Sunday, an annual event where students have the opportunity to attend local colleges and receive help filling out FASFA forms.
-This year's event is on Feb.
-12, 2012.
-Check the website for a location near you, and save the date!
+Check their website for this years date and the location nearest you so that you don’t miss out!